Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Related Work

 \section{Related Work}

-Our avatar fingerprinting task addresses the authentication of synthetic media, but we do not focus on active forensics techniques such as watermarking.
-While numerous efforts exist in detecting deepfakes, to our knowledge, no previous work has addressed authorized use of synthetic talking-head videos as we do.
-While we do not focus on the detection of deepfakes, our method is closely related to a family of deepfake detection techniques that operate based on person-specific identity features, such as the behavioral features of a face.
-While we focus on verifying talking head videos, we do not assume anything specific about the talking head generators and the same algorithm can be applied to other types of generators in the future.
+Our proposed avatar fingerprinting task aims to verify authorized use of synthetic avatars: this is fundamentally a different problem than traditional forensics research where one aims to detect synthetic media (\eg deepfake detection) or actively mark synthetic content.
+In our case, by design, the content being evaluated is \textit{always synthetic}: we aim to evaluate its authorized use.
+Since this is a novel task, no methods exist to directly address it.
+No methods currently exist to directly address this novel task.
+Here we discuss the related areas of research.

-\paragraph{Learning-based Attribution of Synthetic Media.} Learning-based approaches have been used to learn patterns and common characteristics in images or videos to identify the origin and authenticity of the media, or to determine if it has been manipulated or altered in some way.
-Previous work~\cite{Albright_2019_CVPR_Workshops,Karras2019stylegan2} used a pre-trained GAN generator to attribute a synthesized image to its generator by projecting the image to the generator's latent space.
-In this case, a perfectly inverted image indicates the image is generated by the generator, while a real image is less invertible.
-Based on this, GAN-Scanner~\cite{ganscanner2021} used a variant of StyleGAN2-based inversion to detect images generated by never-before-seen GANs.
-A learning-based approach was also used to learn camera fingerprints associated with videos recorded by physical cameras to determine whether a media is manipulated~\cite{Verdoliva_2019_CVPR_Workshops}.
-Another line of work to verify the authenticity of media is by embedding imperceptible watermarks into images and videos~\cite{fridrich_2009,NIPS2017_838e8afb,2019stegastamp,Luo_2020_CVPR}.
-A previous work~\cite{yu2021artificial} showed that they can embed invisible watermarks into training data and a GAN model trained with it can successfully transfer watermarks to the generated images, allowing attribution of the generator.
-More recent work~\cite{yu2022responsible} showed a framework to embed watermarks in the form of a conditional GAN model for scalable fingerprinting of generated images.
-While these are viable solutions, our method focuses on a \textit{passive} forensics technique that operates given a probe video and a set of verified user videos.
+\paragraph{Learning-based Attribution of Synthetic Media.} Learning-based approaches have been used to identify the origin of synthetic media, or to determine if it has been manipulated or altered in some way.
+Previous work used a pre-trained GAN generator to attribute a synthesized image to its generator via GAN inversion by leveraging the fact that a real image is less invertible~\cite{Albright_2019_CVPR_Workshops,Karras2019stylegan2,ganscanner2021}.
+Yet other works focus on attributing other forms of synthetic media, such as text~\cite{munir2021through}.
+In contrast, our focus is to attribute a talking-head avatar to the identity driving it, regardless of the appearance of the avatars.
+Some existing works learn fingerprints associated with cameras to determine whether a video is manipulated~\cite{Verdoliva_2019_CVPR_Workshops}, or embed watermarks into images and videos~\cite{fridrich_2009,NIPS2017_838e8afb,2019stegastamp,Luo_2020_CVPR}, which are also shown to transfer to GAN-generated images~\cite{yu2021artificial}.
+Subsequent research introduced a watermark-based conditional GANs for scalable fingerprinting~\cite{yu2022responsible}.
+Our method, in contrast, is a \textit{passive} technique that does not rely on active watermarks.